hack0z/luject/README.md

     </a>
   </div>

-  <p>Inject dynamic library to application</p>
+  <p>A static injector of dynamic library for application</p>
 </div>

 ## Introduction ([中文](/README_zh.md))

-app_injector is a dynamic library injector for application.
+luject is a static injector of dynamic library for application.
 It support the following applications:

 * Android APK